 Your best friend is getting married, but what does this mean for you as the Maid/Matron of Honor?
-Don’t fret — we have broken down your responsibilities in this simple guide that will make you MVP by the time the bride and groom are ready for their “I Do’s”.
+Don’t fret — we have broken down your possible responsibilities in this simple guide that will make you MVP by the time your friends are ready for their “I Do’s”.

-The maid of honor’s (MOH) responsibilities start the day you accept the honor.
-You are responsible for helping the bride through the whole planning process all the way through the big day.
-Essentially, you are her right-hand woman.
+The maid of honor’s (MOH) responsibilities start the day you accept.
+You are typically responsible for helping plan the bachelorette party, giving a speech at the wedding and absolutely anything the bride needs throughout the entire wedding planning process!
+Essentially, you are signed up to help them out whenever needed.

 We will go through the different events leading up to a wedding that will be a big portion of your maid of honor duties.
 You should be willing to help and plan each of the events, and most of all, keep your bride organized and stress-free during these times!

 Before the Wedding

 Helping the bride with dress shopping isn’t limited to just tagging along at appointments.
 There are other ways to help them prepare for dress shopping, including browsing online to find silhouettes and features of interest.

 When you get to the appointment, the bride is looking to you for advice and input on the dress she will be wearing on her big day.
 Be polite and honest, but also respectful when giving your advice.
 Just keep in mind that it’s not going to be you who’ll be wearing the gown.